EnocFuentes/home/README.md

 # Choropleth Map of Median Household Income in the United States
 *Completed March 2023*
-* Used Census data and ArcGIS to create a chloropleth map of Median Household Income through the United States
+* Used Census data and join functions in ArcGIS to create a chloropleth map of Median Household Income through the United States

 <img src="images/newmap.png" img align="center" width="650" height="450">